Brent Cross: History

-Brent Cross Cricklewood development
+Brent Cross Town development

-Brent Cross Cricklewood is a planned new town centre development in Hendon and Cricklewood.
+Brent Cross Town is a planned new town centre development between Hendon and Cricklewood.
 The development is planned to cost around £4.5 billion to construct and will include 7,500 homes, 4000000 sqft of offices, four parks, transport improvements and a 592000 sqft extension of Brent Cross Shopping Centre.
 The developers of the scheme are Hammerson and Abrdn.
 200 new retail stores are included in the original plan.
 To counter the disruption of the area by the building works, the developers have offered to 'green up' the bridge over the North Circular and maintain it as a 'living bridge' making a horticultural contribution to the basic scheme.
 As market for new retail stores changes and demand is expected to decline with the shift to online shopping, BXS is changing its delivery plan and intends to focus on residential development first.
 Construction was planned to start in 2018 and be completed in 2021-22 but the retail development has currently been put on hold.